opendri/opendri.github.com/guide/chapter5.md

 The goal of OpenDRI is to provide the data that others can transform into tools that explore risks from natural hazards.
 However, there are few stronger incentives to expand data collation and collection efforts than seeing newly available data turned into an analytical product&mdash;especially a visualization that shows something unexpected or confirms a hunch which previously had no evidence to support it.
 OpenDRI frequently partners with other efforts in DRM to provide this link between DRM data management and DRM analysis.

 ### InaSAFE
+Built through a partnership between the Australian Indonesian Fund for Disaster Reduction (AIFDR), Geoscience Australia, and the World Bank, the InaSAFE tool is a free and open-source risk communication tool for non-technical users.
+It allows anyone to pull information about the built environment together with models of natural hazards and create a scenario that shows the potential impact of the hazard on the built environment.

+InaSAFE is built as an easy-to-install plugin for another open-source GIS desktop software QuantumGIS (often called qGIS).
+It can pull data from the GeoNode or other web services, OpenStreetMap, and models like the Global Earthquake Model or several tsunami and flooding models built by Geoscience Australia and other partners.

 ### CAPRA
 (team: we need an explanation and example of the link between an OpenDRI project and CAPRA.
 Who has documentation: concept notes, ToRs, graphics, etc?
 Bolivia?
 LAC?)

 ***